Frequently Asked Questions

 - without an establishment in at least one of the EU member states,

-- which deals with personal information being subject to the GPDR (see above).
+- which processes personal information being subject to the GPDR (see question above).

 Exempted are companies who meet the following requirements: